 Eight years later in 1958 the VGN would take delivery of its final motors; 12 Ignitron rectifiers (also from GE) designated class EL-C. Even more contemporary than the EL-2B design the EL-Cs featured the now-classic diesel road-switcher design (and accompanying cab design) with a C-C wheel arrangement (i.e., six powered axles in total).
 The EL-Cs were rated at 3,300 horsepower and delivered 98,500 pounds of tractive effort.
 For fifty years the Virginian Railway made a very profitable living hauling bituminous coal from southern WV mines to tidewater ports at Norfolk.
 In an interesting historical footnote the VGN is credited with kicking off the modern mega-merger movement when the Norfolk & Western courted the railroad in the late 1950s in hopes of purchasing it.
 After approval the company disappeared into the N&W’s system in 1959 and while its electrification was shutdown in 1961 its well-engineered main line continues to play an important role in the Norfolk Southern system today.

-For an all-time diesel locomotive roster of the Virginian Railway please click here.
-Also, please click here to locate preserved Virginian diesel locomotives.
-Lastly for more information about the Virginian Railway's electric locomotives and operations please click here.
+For an all-time diesel locomotive roster please click here.
+Also, please click here to locate preserved diesel locomotives.
+Lastly for more information about its electric locomotives and operations please click here.